TritonVM/triton-vm/specification/src/zero-knowledge.md

 2. All trace polynomials (both main and auxiliary) contain $h$ field elements worth of entropy.
 The variable $h$ is chosen such that all in-domain and out-of-domain rows that are queried as part of the batch-check of the low-degree test are uniform.
-3. The quotient table is extended with one column and the entire table is randomized in a way that preserves extracting the value of the quotient at a certain point while perfectly hiding the value of individual segments for each revealed row.
+3. The quotient table is extended with one column and the entire table is randomized in a way that preserves the ability to extract the value of the quotient at a certain out-of-domain point while perfectly hiding the values of the individual segments for each revealed row.

 ### Batch-Randomizer